fpc/FPCBuild/install/wine/README.txt

     inno and innox86x64 install win32 units, innox64 installs only win64 units,
     so that order keeps every installer self consistent.

+The line endings of the installed text files.

+    A windows checkout has CRLF line endings, a linux checkout has LF, and Inno Setup packs the files as it finds them.
+The demo tree, the examples, the files in doc\fpc, the unicode data and the compiler messages would therefore be installed with unix line endings and show up as one long line in notepad.

+    Each installer is built in two steps for that reason.
+The stage half of the make target (innostage, innox86x64stage, innox64stage) fills build/inno, the script then converts the text files there to CRLF, and the pack half (innopack, innox86x64pack, innox64pack) writes the .iss file, runs ISCC and cleans up.
+The conversion skips a file that has a NUL byte and a file that already has a CR, so the .chm files, the units and the executables are left alone.
+The checkout itself is never touched: build/inno is a copy.

+    A native windows build still uses inno, innox86x64 and innox64, which run both halves in one go and need no conversion.

 The build runs without -j: the GNU make 3.82 that ships in install/binw32 has no working jobserver on Windows.
 This is the slowest part of the run.